United Nations Fish Stocks Agreement

-The United Nations Fish Stocks Agreement (UNFSA), otherwise known as the Straddling Fish Stocks Agreement (formally, the Agreement for the Implementation of the Provisions of the United Nations Convention on the Law of the Sea of 10 December 1982 relating to the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks) is a multilateral treaty created by the United Nations to enhance the cooperative management of fisheries resources that span wide areas, and are of economic and environmental concern to a number of nations.
-As of December 2016, the treaty had been ratified by 91 parties, which includes 90 states and the European Union.
+The Agreement for the Implementation of the Provisions of the United Nations Convention on the Law of the Sea Relating to the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks, otherwise known as the UN Fish Stocks Agreement (UNFSA), is a multilateral treaty created by the United Nations to enhance the cooperative management of fisheries resources that require international cooperation because they span wide areas and are of economic and environmental concern to a number of nations.
+The UNFSA builds on and implements specific provisions to the United Nations Convention on the Law of the Sea (UNCLOS), acting as a supplementary treaty.